Chapmanville edges Wayne 7-6

 The Pioneers went for two, but Adkins was stopped just inches from the end zone as he tried to reach it in while in the grasp of a defender.

-Wayne’s Elijah Smith then intercepted Berry and took it back into Tiger territory, but an illegal blindside block call during the return backed the Pioneers to their own 34.
+Wayne’s Elijah Smith then intercepted Berry and took it back into Tiger territory, but an illegal blindside block call during the return backed the Pioneers to their own 34-yard line.
 It was the first of six penalties against Wayne in the second half.

 Josh Baumgarner ran for 72 yards to lead a balanced Tiger rushing attack.
 Quarterback Chase Berry had 62 yards rushing while Turner added 61.
 Waylon Hensley had an interception for Chapmanville.